oloapinivad/ECmean4/docs/sphinx/source/performanceindices.rst

 CMIP6 comparison
 ^^^^^^^^^^^^^^^^

 Once the climatology is created, the script ``ecmean/utils/cmip6-clim-evaluate.py`` is used to run iteratively on a set of CMIP6 models and to compute the multi model mean of the PIs (for each region and season).
 A single ensemble member is used for each CMIP6 model, which is regridded toward the climatology grid.
 For CMIP6 models, a 30-year time window is used.
 This is then stored in the ``ecmean/climatology/{clim}/pi_climatology_{clim}.yml`` and then used to provide a ratio between the original PI and the CMIP6 ensemble.

+Following the same script, it would be possible to create a new comparison set to be used to scale the results of the PI, but at this stage this is not yet possible.